Required Documents for HOF Aadhaar Address Change

 Pro Tip: Document Quality

-Always ensure that all documents, especially the HoF’s, are clear, legible, and not tampered with.
+Always ensure that all documents, especially the HoF’s, are clear, legible, and untampered.
 Blurred images or incomplete scans can lead to rejection.
 Use original documents for scanning if applying online, or carry them for verification if visiting an Aadhaar Seva Kendra.

 Beyond their identity and address proof, the HoF must also provide a document that proves their relationship with you.
 This is a critical step because it confirms that you are indeed a family member residing with them.
 Common proofs include a birth certificate (for parent-child relationships), a marriage certificate (for spouse relationships), or other government-issued documents that clearly state the familial link.
 Without this relationship proof, your application will be incomplete and likely rejected.

 Finally, the HoF must provide their explicit consent.
 This is usually done through a consent letter or by digitally approving the request if applying online.
-As per UIDAI guidelines in 2026, this consent is time-bound, typically valid for 30 days from the date of creation.
-This means the HoF needs to approve your request within that window, or you’ll have to restart the process.
+As per UIDAI guidelines, this consent is time-bound, typically valid for 30 days from the date of creation.
+This means the HoF must approve your request within that window, or you’ll have to restart the process.
 This security measure ensures that addresses aren’t changed without the HoF’s active knowledge and approval.

-- HoF’s Proof of Address (PoA): If their Aadhaar doesn’t suffice or is outdated, other PoA documents like a passport, bank statement, or utility bill (not older than 3 months) might be required.
+• HoF’s Proof of Address (PoA): If their Aadhaar is not sufficient or is outdated, other PoA documents like a passport, bank statement, or utility bill (no older than 3 months) might be required.

 Your Documents as the Resident